feydor/semiotics/aq/README.md

 ## TODO:
 - hex trinomes represent groups of three characters; print them across, diagonally.
 - derivation of the four Basins for each query (as an option)
+- loading and saving to a csv file of the matches in a given session.